paul-breen/xcsv-plot-map/README.md

                         path to an image to show in the background of the plot -o OUT_FILE, --out-file OUT_FILE
                         output plot file
+  -P PLOT_OPTS, --plot-options PLOT_OPTS
+                        options for the plot, specified as a simple JSON object
+  -S, --scatter-plot    set plot options (see -P) to produce a scatter plot -V, --version         show program's version number and exit

 Examples